 The direct assessments used to measure progress toward Program Level Outcomes are jury and recital evaluations, undergraduate music history exams, undergraduate & graduate conducting evaluations, edTPA scores, Praxis scores, Summative Internship Evaluations, Graduate Comprehensive Exams, Graduate Thesis and Recital Papers.
 The Assessment Coordinator will be asking for data from these assessments each semester from Area Coordinators and the Graduate Coordinator.
 It is the Area and Graduate Coordinators responsibility to provide the Assessment Coordinator with three items.
-Links to Performance Evaluations can be found online on the Faculty Resources Page.

-- 1) The raw data from the assessment (scores, grades, etc) - 2) A brief comment on whether performance on the assessment met, didn't meet, or exceeded expectations. - A brief comment on what will be the next step, given the results.
+- 1) The raw data from the assessment (scores, grades, etc) - 2) A brief comment on whether performance on the assessment met, didn't meet, or exceeded expectations. - 3) A brief comment on what will be the next step, given the results.
 If assessments met or exceeded expectations, it is perfectly acceptable to tell the assessment coordinator that no changes to instruction or assessment are needed.
 If an assessment does not meet expectations, it is imperative that the coordinator detail what in instruction or assessment will change so that next time expectations are met.